garagehive/garagehive.github.io/docs/testarticle1.md

 2. [Adding Pay360 to Garage Hive](#adding-pay360-to-garage-hive)

 ### Creating an Account with Pay360
-1. To register with Pay360, please fill out the form at the link below:
+1. To register with Pay360, please fill out the form below:

    > ## Pay360 registration form: